Active Classification with Uncertainty Comparison Queries: Introduction

-In summary, for the problem of interactive labeling with access to \textit{only pairwise comparison oracles}, our contributions are three-fold: \begin{itemize} \item We propose a novel pairwise comparison oracle that compares the ambiguity, or classification difficulty, of two unlabeled data points. \item We propose a feasible labeling algorithm accessing only the aforementioned two kinds of pairwise comparison oracles \textit{without accessing any explicit class labels}, as well as its applications under different query budgets. \item We establish the error rate bound for the proposed algorithm and generalization error bounds for its applications, and confirm their empirical performance. \end{itemize}
+In summary, for the problem of interactive labeling with access to the \textit{positivity comparison oracle}, our contributions are three-fold: \begin{itemize} \item We propose a novel pairwise comparison oracle that compares the uncertainty of two unlabeled data points. \item We propose a feasible labeling algorithm effectively accessing the aforementioned two kinds of pairwise comparison oracles, as well as its applications under different query budgets. \item We establish the error rate bound for the proposed algorithm and generalization error bounds for its applications, and confirm their empirical performance. \end{itemize}